Gwen Stefani accused of cultural appropriation by wearing dreadlocks in music video

 She is also known for the Japanese-inspired imagery she used on her 2004 album Love.
 Angel.
 Music.
 Baby and her entourage of Harajuku Girls, four women of Japanese descent who frequently appeared with her in music videos and on the red carpet.

-Stefani addressed the long-standing accusations of cultural appropriation in an interview with Paper magazine in 2021, stating that she is simply paying homage to other cultures.
+Stefani addressed the long-standing accusations of cultural appropriation in an interview with Paper magazine last year, stating that she is simply paying homage to other cultures.

 "If we didn't buy and sell and trade our cultures in, we wouldn't have so much beauty, you know?" she said.
 "We learn from each other, we share from each other, we grow from each other.
 And all these rules are just dividing us more and more."